Penn-I3H/python-application-template/README.md

 git push -u origin main
 ```

-### Repository Must Be Public
+### Repository Visibility

-Pennsieve requires a **public repository** to build your application.
+Pennsieve currently requires a **public GitHub repository** to build your application.
 Ensure visibility is set to public in your GitHub repository settings.

+> **Note**: Private repository support is currently in development and will be available in a future release.

 ### Versioning